 *Regular review of the impact of interventions.

 Our children have varied and diverse starting points.
-Therefore, we have high expectations to ensure that all children make ‘strong progress’ across all of the areas of the EYFS curriculum.
-Progress is evident in, books, Tapestry and data.
+Therefore, we have high expectations to ensure that all children make ‘strong progress’ across all the areas of the EYFS curriculum.
+Progress is evident in, books, Tapestry, and data.

 We strive for children to reach the Early Learning Goals at the end of Reception and to be at least in line with National Expectations.